pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

 If you want to dig into how to every details about how  Incidents and Sightings are created, then go [Dealing with SecureX CTIM](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/13-Interact_with_CTIM) documentation.

+If you participate to a CTF.
+Find the answers to questions !.

 **NEXT STEP : Demo Part 2**

 ## Demo Part 2 - Send Alerts into a Webex Team Room and add Malicious observables into SecureX blocking feeds

-1. Create a dedicated webex Team Bot for this lab.
-Copy and save it's authentication token.
+1. Create a webex Team Bot.
+Copy and save  the bot authentication token.
 If you don't already have a Webex Bot go this [ Create a Webex Team Bot Instructions ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot) and stop at : **OK YOU ARE GOOD TO GO !!** mention in the documentation.
-2. Edit the **config.py** script and update the **webex_bot_token** variable value.
+2. Edit the **config.py** script and update the **webex_bot_token** variable value.**( Notice :  you can use the GUI in the lab simulator for doing this )**
 3. Create an Alert Webex Team Room and check that you can send messages into it from SecureX workflows.
-Copy it's Room ID
+Copy it's Room ID. [ Instructions ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot)
-4. Edit the **config.py** script and update the **webex_room_id** variable value.
+4. Edit the **config.py** script and update the **webex_room_id** variable value. **( Notice :  you can use the GUI in the lab simulator for doing this )**
 5. We are going to use the existing system **Webex Team** target in SecureX Tenant.
+Then we dont need to create it.
-6. Go to Orchestration and import the **Receive observables from a rest client.json** workflow.
+6. Go to the Orchestration table and import the **Receive observables from a rest client.json** workflow available into the resources you downloaded into your working directory.
 7. Normaly this import operation automatically creates a new webhook ( **PVT_Demo_Webhook** ).
 Check this.
 8. If the webhook is not created.
 Skip this part if the webhook had been correctly created.
     - In SecureX Orchestration go to the admin panel and then select Create a webhook **Events & Webhook** then create an event named **PVT_Demo_Webhook** and create within it a webhook named **Webhook_trigger**.
 Once done copy it's **webhook url**

     - In the SecureX Workflow editor, edit the **Receive observables from a rest client** workflow and assign to it the webhook you created above.
 Go to the trigger section of the workflow properties panel on the right
 9. BUT : If the webhook is created as expected, copy its **webhook_url**.
-10. Then Edit the **config.py** file and update the **SecureX_Webhook_url** variable.
+10. Then Edit the **config.py** file and update the **SecureX_Webhook_url** variable.**( Notice :  you can use the GUI in the lab simulator for doing this )**
 11. Ready for some tests.
 Test your setup with the **u2_test_webhook.py** file.
-You just have to run it.
+You just have to run it from a terminal console openned into the **./code** folder ( venv activated ).
 And when you run this script, then you are supposed to see a message arriving into your alert webex team room.
 ![](assets/img/2.png)

 12. If you received the success message, Congratulation ! you are goo to move forward. if not check here [troubleshooting instructions]